Singular valuations and the Hadwiger theorem on convex functions: Abstract

 \section{Abstract}

-We give a characterization of smooth, rotation and dually epi-translation invariant valuations and use this result to obtain a new proof of the Hadwiger theorem on convex functions.
+We give a characterization of smooth, rotation and dually epi-translation invariant valuations and use this result to obtain a new proof of the Hadwiger theorem on convex functions, originally established by Colesanti, Ludwig and Mussnig.
 We also give a description of the construction of the functional intrinsic volumes using integration over the differential cycle and provide a new representation of these functionals as principal value integrals with respect to the Hessian measures.

 \blfootnote{2020 \emph{Mathematics Subject Classification}.
 52B45, 26B25, 53C65.\\ \emph{Key words and phrases}.
 Convex function, singular valuation, differential cycle.}